Bennett B. BordenPartner

 Memberships and Affiliations

-- Chair of the Cloud Computing committee & Vice Chair of the Big Data committee, American Bar Association
+- Vice Chair, Big Data Committee, American Bar Association